dsccommunity/ConfigMgrCBDsc/README.md

 - **CMReportingServicePoint**: Provides a resource for creating and managing the SCCM Reporting Service Point role.
-- **CMPxeDistributionPoint**: Provides a resource for modifying a distribution point to changing to a Pxe enabled distribution point.
+- **CMPxeDistributionPoint**: Provides a resource for modifying a distribution point to changing to a PXE enabled distribution point.

 ### xSccmPreReqs